Water Quality in the State of Utah

 Water quality in Utah is governed by the Utah Department of Environmental Quality.
 Utah gets the majority of its water from the Valley-Fill, Cache Valley, and Cedar Valley Aquifers.
 Watersheds supplying Utah residents with drinking water are City Creek, Parleys, Big and Little Cottonwood Canyons.
 Water in Utah is considered to be very hard.
 People across the state must deal with hard water daily.
 The state average is right around 298 PPM.

 The largest city and state capital, Salt Lake City, has the lowest water hardness with 158 PPM.
 The next largest city in Utah is West Valley City which has hard water at a level of 230 PPM.
-Close to the State average, the city of St. George water hardness is 342 PPM.
-The hardest water can be found in cities like Blanding, with 598 PPM, Ephraim, with 517 PPM and Draper with 657 PPM.
+Close to the State average water hardness of 340 PPM is the city of St. George with a water hardness of 342 PPM.
+The hardest water can be found in cities like Blanding, with 598 PPM, and Riverton with 574 PPM.

 For more information on the water hardness in specific cities, please see the table below.